xlanor/asus-z390i-opencore/README.md

 What's not working:

-- Wifi and bluetooth, which should work with this card... havent figured that out.
+- Wifi , which should work with this card.
-- Audio interfaces on the motherboard.